Back

 INCLEMENT WEATHER PLAN

-In the case of inclement weather, what will be a backup plan for on-bike skills training?
-Examples are covered pavilions, a large barn, a ballroom-sized activity room, etc. We need approximately 60-80 square feet of a protected area.
+Examples are covered pavilions, a large barn, a ballroom-sized activity room, etc. approximately 60-80 square feet of a protected area.

 HOST DUTIES